jorge-ramirez-upm/RepTate/RepTate/docs/source/tutorial/tutorialGUIReact.rst

 #.
 Drag and drop a file with a `.reac` extension, e.g. `out1.reac` in the `data/React/` folder.

-    The first column should contain the molecular mass :math:`M`, the second column the relative molecular weight :math:`w(\log(M))`, the third column :math:`g`, and the fourth column the number of branching per 1000 carbon.
+    The first column of the file should contain the molecular mass :math:`M`, the second column the relative molecular weight :math:`w(\log(M))`, the third column :math:`g`, and the fourth column the number of branching per 1000 carbon.